Investing

 Key Takeaways

-3. Reinvested dividends are still taxable in brokerage accounts.
-Even though you never see the cash, the IRS treats reinvested dividends as income in the year they’re paid.
-Tax-advantaged accounts eliminate this drag entirely.
+Reinvested dividends are still taxable in brokerage accounts.
+The IRS treats them as income the moment they’re paid, even though you never see the cash.
+Tax-advantaged accounts (IRAs, 401(k)s) eliminate this drag entirely.

-4. DRIP is for accumulation; cash dividends are for income.
-During your working years, reinvesting is almost always the right call.
-In retirement, switching to cash dividends can fund your living expenses without selling shares.
+DRIP is for accumulation.
+Cash dividends are for income.
+During working years, reinvesting is the higher-growth path.
+In retirement, turning off DRIP converts a portfolio into an income stream without selling shares.

-When a company or fund pays a dividend, you typically receive cash deposited into your brokerage account.
-With DRIP enabled, your broker automatically takes that cash and buys more shares of the same investment—often including fractional shares down to the thousandth.
-There’s no commission, no decision to make, and no delay.
-Your $47.82 dividend at a $150 share price buys you 0.319 additional shares, and those shares start earning dividends immediately.
+When a company or fund pays a dividend, cash normally lands in your brokerage account.
+With DRIP enabled, the broker takes that cash and buys more shares of the same investment automatically.
+Most brokerages support fractional shares down to the thousandth, so a $47.82 dividend at a $150 share price buys you 0.319 additional shares.
+No commission, no decision to make, no delay.
+Those new shares start earning dividends immediately.

 Most brokerages today offer DRIP as a simple toggle on each holding.
 Some company-sponsored DRIPs even offer shares at a small discount (typically 1–5%), though these are less common than they used to be.
-The key point is that DRIP removes the behavioral hurdle of reinvesting small amounts—it happens automatically, every quarter, without you lifting a finger.
+The key point: DRIP removes the behavioral hurdle of reinvesting small amounts.
+It happens automatically, every quarter, without you lifting a finger.

 The difference between reinvesting and pocketing dividends looks modest in any single year.
-Over decades, it becomes enormous.
-Consider $10,000 invested in an S&P 500 index fund in early 1993:
+But stretch the timeline out to decades and the gap becomes enormous.
+Here’s the historical picture using S&P 500 data:

 Dividends Taken as Cash